 - Any individual major that bears the title of a generally recognized course of study should include descriptions of this program as offered at other institutions.

-These guidelines abridge a lengthier document available in the Office of the Registrar explaining the process of proposing an Individual Major.
+These guidelines abridge a lengthier document available from the Registrar explaining the process of proposing an Individual Major.
 Prospective applicants should consult that document early in their planning.